isomorphic-git/lightning-fs/README.md

 **Note:** If you use a custom backend, you are responsible for managing multi-threaded access - there are no magic mutexes included by default.

+Note: throwing an error with the correct `.code` property for any given situation is often important for utilities like `mkdirp` and `rimraf` to work.

 ```tsx

 type EncodingOpts = {